 Health Maintenance Organization Point-of-Service (HMO-POS) plans, on the other hand, offer a bit more flexibility, allowing beneficiaries to sometimes go out of network for some health services (usually at a higher cost).

-Preferred Provider Organization (PPO) plans in Alabama offer even more flexibility than HMO-POS plans, allowing beneficiaries to choose doctors, health-care providers, and hospitals outside the plan's network, but again at a higher cost.
+Preferred Provider Organization (PPO) plans* in Alabama (as in other states) may offer even more flexibility than HMO-POS plans, allowing beneficiaries to choose doctors, health-care providers, and hospitals outside the plan’s network, but again usually at a higher cost.

-Private Fee-for-Service (PFFS) plans are unusual in that the plan itself decides how much it will pay for your health-care providers and hospital visits.
+Private Fee-for-Service (PFFS) plans the plan itself decides how much it will pay for your health-care providers and hospital visits.
 The plan also determines your share of each expense.